peterbillhu/MM_PersistentHomology/README.md

 Windows 10, Matlab 2019

 ## Step 1.
 Download Perseus
-Please download perseusWin.exe for computing the persistent homology and put it under the folder named by Perseus.
+Please download perseusWin.exe and put it under the folder named by Perseus for computing the persistent homology.
 Website: http://people.maths.ox.ac.uk/nanda/perseus/

 # How to use the codes?